isomerpages/edb-pix/_grow-business-in-sea/How to grow in Southeast Asia from Singapore.md

 <br>

 <b>Leveraging Singapore’s Free Trade Agreements (FTAs)</b><br>
-Sze Xin from EY will be sharing insights on how companies could leverage Singapore’s FTAs to accelerate their growth in SEA.<br>
+In this video, EY will be sharing insights on how companies could leverage Singapore’s FTAs to accelerate their growth in SEA.<br>

 [View Leveraging Singapore's Free Trade Agreements](https://edbsingapore.thinkific.com/courses/ey-leveraging-singapore-s-free-trade-agreements-ftas)<br>

 <br>

-### Establish integrated regional operations with Singapore as a control tower
+### 2. Establish integrated regional operations with Singapore as a control tower
 You can tap on Singapore’s world-class business ecosystem to establish your regional headquarters, while leveraging cost-competitive manufacturing solutions in the proximate neighbourhood.<br>
 <br>

 <b>Participating in the Southeast Asia Manufacturing Alliance</b><br>
-Learn about the Southeast Asia Manufacturing Alliance, a tripartite agreement between EDB, ESG and private sector partners to promote a network of industrial parks to manufacturers who are interested to invest in both Singapore and the region.	<br>
+In this video, learn how you can establish your manufacturing operations in the network of industrial parks established by the Southeast Asia Manufacturing Alliance.<br>

 [View Participating in the Southeast Asia Manufacturing Alliance](https://edbsingapore.thinkific.com/courses/participating-sma)<br>

 <br>

 <b>Using Nongsa as Your Digital Bridge to SEA</b><br>
-Suresh Sukumar from EDB Singapore's Regional Partnerships Division will talk about Nongsa Digital Park, an emerging digital cluster in Batam, and how it offers convenient and cost-efficient tech solutions for companies expanding in SEA.<br>
+In this video, learn more about Nongsa Digital Park, an emerging digital cluster in Batam, and how it offers convenient and cost-efficient tech solutions for companies expanding in Southeast Asia.<br>

 [View Using Nongsa as Your DIgital Bridge to SEA](https://edbsingapore.thinkific.com/courses/nongsa-your-digital-bridge-to-sea)<br>